javitocor/MasterChess-RoR-Capstone-Project/README.md

 - Run git checkout -b your-branch-name.
 - Make your contributions.
 - Push your branch up to your forked repository.
-- Open a Pull Request with a detailed description to the development branch of the original project for a review.
+- Open a Pull Request with a detailed description of the development branch of the original project for a review.

 ## Show your support

-Give a ⭐️ if you like this project!
+Give an ⭐️ if you like this project!

 ## Acknowledgments